rodrigodpl/Static-Code-Analysis/index.md

+## Introduction

 In the following page it is going to be explained what is a Static Code Analysis tool and how to use them in your own Visual Studio projects.

 I am <link to your linkedIn>(NAME LASTNAME), student of the <https://www.citm.upc.edu/ing/estudis/graus-videojocs/>(Bachelor’s Degree in Video Games by UPC at CITM).
-This content is generated for the second year’s subject Project 2, under supervision of lecturer <https://es.linkedin.com/in/ricardpillosu>(Ricard Pillosu).
+This content is generated for the second year’s subject Project 2, under supervision of lecturer <https://es.linkedin.com/in/ricardpillosu> (Ricard Pillosu).

+____

 ## What does it mean Static Code Analysis?